A Mind That Writes. A Vision That Provokes. A Voice That Stays.

 NIKHIL KHARE

 Nikhil Khare is a scholar of international relations, a member of the Indian Railway Traffic Service (IRTS), and an author whose work blends intellectual clarity with emotional depth.
 Born and raised in Kanpur, his writing reflects the honesty, rootedness, and complexity of his early surroundings.
 He holds a Master’s degree in International Relations and is an English Honours graduate from the University of Delhi, giving his work a unique balance of academic insight and literary elegance.
 A regular contributor to The Kootneeti, Nikhil writes on geopolitics, identity, and the psychological forces that shape individuals and nations.
 His research paper on American politics and Manifest Destiny further demonstrates his analytical range.
 He is also the creator of Innuits.in, an open-source community initiative designed to spark meaningful conversations on society, culture, and global affairs.
-The author of seven books, Nikhil is known for exploring the intersections of power, human behaviour, and political structures.
+The author of ten books, Nikhil is known for exploring the intersections of power, human behaviour, and political structures.
 His voice is thoughtful, measured, and quietly intense—driven by the belief that understanding the world begins with understanding ourselves.
 In Mayhem, he channels this worldview into a gripping narrative that examines the shadowy currents of ambition and the human desire for control.

 About the Books